szym10on/owning-a-server/README.md

 **`Now we will allow SSH and FTP to connect to our server.
 This will help with managing your server from your personal PC.
 You will use your main PC to upload, edit and manage your Ubuntu Server`**

-1. Allow SSH (SSH is primarily used for remote access to systems and for securely executing commands on remote computers):
+<b>1.
+Allow SSH (SSH is primarily used for remote access to systems and for securely executing commands on remote computers):</b>

 - Use sudo 'ufw allow 22/tcp' to allow port 22 (SSH port) to be open.

-2. Allow FTP (purpose of FTP is to transfer files between computers.
-Users can upload (put) files from their local system to a remote server or download (get) files from a remote server to their local system):
+<b>2.
+Allow FTP (purpose of FTP is to transfer files between computers.
+Users can upload (put) files from their local system to a remote server or download (get) files from a remote server to their local system):</b>

 - Use sudo 'ufw allow 21/tcp' to allow port 21 (FTP port) to be open.